AdobeDocs/experience-manager-learn.en/help/forms/document-services/pdf-forms-and-documents.md

 Static XFA PDF forms layout never changes at runtime, but they can be interactive for the user.
 The following are a few advantages of static XFA PDF forms:

 * Static XFA PDF forms layout never changes at runtime, but they can be interactive for the user.
-* Static Forms support Acrobat’s Comment and Markup tools.
+* Static Forms support Acrobat's Comment and Markup tools.
 * Static Forms enable you to import and export Acrobat comments.
 * Static Forms support font sub setting which is a technique that can be done on an AEM Forms Server.
 * Static Forms can be rendered using the built-in PDF viewer that comes with modern browsers.